-If the two required ballot measures are approved by voters, community input and involvement would be sought on the design and appearance of a new Lake Stevens Library.
-However, initial assumptions are that a 20,000 square feet library will accommodate the existing community as well as anticipated growth.
+Community input and involvement would be sought on the design and appearance of a new Lake Stevens Library.
+However, initial assumptions are that a 20,000 square feet library would accommodate the existing community as well as anticipated growth.
 For a general comparison of size, the Monroe Library is 20,000 square feet.

 Storytime programs are popular at the existing Lake Stevens Library.

 |Adults often use the Lake Stevens Library to study for school or prepare for job opportunities.|

 Community input received for The Sno-Isle Libraries 2016-25 Capital Facilities Plan and in previous community surveys clearly indicate the sentiment that current library is too small to serve the growing Lake Stevens community and that a new, larger library is needed.

 Nearly all of the funding for Sno-Isle Libraries comes from voter-approved tax levies on most property owned within the library district in Snohomish and Island counties.
 There are two main types of levies:

 Much smaller funding sources for Sno-Isle Libraries include a timber excise tax on state and private timber sales, leasehold excise tax, contract fees, donations, grants and investment interest.